MicrosoftDocs/windows-ai-docs/docs/directml/dml-fused-activations.md

 The list below is based on constants from the [DML_OPERATOR_TYPE enumeration](/windows/win32/api/directml/ne-directml-dml_operator_type).
 Each constant in that topic links to the appropriate description structure to use.

-## Activations that are supported for fusion

-List below is from [DML_OPERATOR_TYPE enumeration](windows/win32/api/directml/ne-directml-dml_operator_type).
-See [DirectML API reference](windows/ai/directml/directml-structures) for each of the operator details.

 * **DML_OPERATOR_ACTIVATION_LINEAR**
 * **DML_OPERATOR_ACTIVATION_SIGMOID**